noraeisner/LATTE/README.md

 --------
 --------

 ### Installation

-You can download the code directly from github.
+LATTE requires python3 to be installed on your computer, which can be download from https://www.python.org/downloads/.
+Once you have python3, you can download the code directly from github.
 Alternatively you can install LATTE using pip (https://pypi.org/project/tessLATTE/) via your command line with:

-	pip install tessLATTE
+	pip3 install tessLATTE

 In order for LATTE to work you will need to have the right versions of certain modules installed, so downloading it in a virtual environemt. **Note: ensure that the matplotlib version that you are using is v3.2.0rc1 (pip install matplotlib==3.2.0rc1).**